Last Updated on

 P – position adjustment

 O – out of bed is better than in it

 T – touch and massage gently

-With your wife in pain and attempting to calm her contractions, husbands play a major role in timing them down.
+With your wife in pain and attempting to calm her contractions, you could help her in timing them.
 This can not only keep you engaged and allow supporting your wife but help the doctors by giving them the necessary information, too.